Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Supplementary materials

 \begin{appendix} \counterwithin{figure}{section}

-{ In this supplement, we provide proofs of the main theorems in Section \ref{sec:proof}, all lemmas and their detailed proofs in Sections \ref{sec:proof-main-lemma}-\ref{sec:proof-auxiliary-lemma}.
-We also present more discussion on the penalty in Section \ref{sec:penalty} additional simulation result in Section \ref{sec:exsim}, additional real data analysis on the Canadian weather in Section \ref{sec:rd weather}, and the real data example of LIDAR data in Section \ref{sec:rd lidar}.}
+{ In this supplement, we provide proofs of the main theorems in Section \ref{sec:proof}, all lemmas and their detailed proofs in Sections \ref{sec:proof-main-lemma}-\ref{sec:proof-auxiliary-lemma}, and brief statement of the theorems and sketch of the proof for the case with two distinct domains in Section \ref{sec:theory-distinct}.
+We also present additional simulation result in Section \ref{sec:exsim}, additional real data analysis on the Canadian weather in Section \ref{sec:rd weather}, and the real data example of LIDAR data in Section \ref{sec:rd lidar}.}